AEADataEditor/aeadataeditor.github.io/_next/guidance/preparing-for-data-deposit.md

 Once you are done preparing your replication package, you should upload it:

 - if you have received a conditional acceptance, your replication  package **must** be in a trusted repository.
 The default trusted repository is the AEA Data and Code Repository.
-Other trusted repositories are acceptable (see list), but replication packages should meet the [display guidelines](guidelines-other-repositories.md).
+Other trusted repositories are acceptable (see [list](https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html#trusted-repositories)), but replication packages should meet the [display guidelines](../policy/guidelines-other-repositories.md).
-- if you have confidential data that you want to transmit to the AEA Data Editor but do not want published, communicate with the AEA Data Editor directly (see this FAQ).
+- if you have confidential data that you want to transmit to the AEA Data Editor but do not want published, communicate with the AEA Data Editor directly (see [this FAQ](../faq.html)).
 - if you have received instructions during the revise-and-resubmit process to have a reproducibility check conducted, you may use the AEA Data and Code Repository, but other methods are also acceptable.
 Do not forget, however, that once the paper is accepted, it **must** be made available on a trusted repository - other methods are then no longer acceptable.

+Before proceeding, do check:

+- [ ] your manuscript includes data citations
+- [ ] you have prepared a README that provides all the relevant information, as per the [README template](https://social-science-data-editors.github.io/guidance/template-README.html)
+- [ ] your data and code deposit contains all code, including code to read in raw data, even when the data cannot be provided.
+- [ ] your replication package has been re-executed, and reproduces the tables and figures in your manuscript faithfully.

-If you are ready, you can proceed to [upload to the AEA Data and Code Repository].
+If you are ready, you can proceed to [upload to the AEA Data and Code Repository](data-deposit-aea.md).